Identifying when Precession can be Measured in Gravitational Waveforms: Parameter Estimation Results

 The sky location of the source is not well recovered.
 The analysis was performed with only the two LIGO detectors, and therefore we expect to recover the source restricted to a ring on the sky, which corresponds to a fixed time delay between the detectors \cite{Fairhurst:2009tc, Singer:2015ema}.
 The location along the ring cannot be well constrained and, as expected the inferred location is preferentially associated with sky positions where the detector network is more sensitive.
 Thus, while the simulated sky location is within the 90\% region, it is not at or close to the peak.
 This impacts the recovery of the distance, with the signal being recovered at larger distances, although the simulated distance remains within the 90\% range.
 In Section \ref{ssec:sky_loc}, we show results from a set of runs with varying sky location, and verify that at sky locations where the network is more sensitive, the distance posterior is more consistent with the simulated value.

 Lastly, we turn to measurement of precession.
 In Fig.~\ref{fig:rho_p_chi_p} we show the recovered distributions for binary orientation, $\theta_{JN}$, precessing spin $\chi_{p}$, initial precession phase, $\phi_{JL}$, and precession SNR, $\rho_{p}$.
 There is a clear correlation between the inferred orientation and $\chi_p$, with binaries that are more inclined having lower values of $\chi_p$.
 Neither of these quantities are directly observable, it is only the amount of observable precession in the system, encoded by $\rho_p$, that can be measured.
 Thus the orientation and spin must combine to give the right amount of power in precession, and we see that this is the case --- there is little correlation between the recovered values of $\rho_p$ and the precessing spin $\chi_p$.
-The inferred value of the precessing spin $\chi_{p}$ and precession SNR $\rho_p$ are both consistent with the simulated values.
+The inferred value of the precessing spin $\chi_{p}$ and precession \ac{snr} $\rho_p$ are both consistent with the simulated values.
 Specifically, the signal has $\chi_p = 0.4$ and this is consistent with the recovered value, although the posterior distribution is broad, with support over essentially the entire range from 0 to 1.
-The precession SNR peaks well away from zero, giving clear indication of precession in the system.
+The precession \ac{snr} peaks well away from zero, giving clear indication of precession in the system.
 However, the peak of the distribution occurs at 3.5, while the simulated value is 5.0.
 We have deliberately chosen an event with significant observable precession.
-Only a small fraction of the parameter-space volume leads to such significant precession, and this causes the posterior to peak at lower values than the correct one.
-We discuss this effect in detail in Sec.~\ref{sec:rho_p_predict}.
+Only a small fraction of the parameter-space volume leads to such significant precession as shown by the \emph{informed} prior on Fig.~\ref{fig:rho_p_chi_p}.
+This is calculated by estimating the allowed values of $\rho_{p}$ conditioned on the measurements from a non-precessing analysis.
+See Sec.~\ref{sec:rho_p_predict} for further details.

 The precession phase, $\phi_{JL}$, while not measured with great accuracy, does show two peaks, which are consistent with the simulated value of $45\degree$ ($0.8$ rad).
 The precession phase can be inferred from the relative phase of the two precessing harmonics using Eq.~(\ref{eq:zeta}), provided the binary orientation is well measured.
 There is a clear dependence with the binary orientation: if $\theta_{JN} < 90\degree$ then the peak is in $\phi_{JL}$ at the simulated value and if it is greater then $\phi_{JL}$ is offset by $180\degree$, to compensate for the change in sign of the $\cos \theta_{JN}$ terms in Eq.~(\ref{eq:zeta}).